XakraD/xakra_npcs/README.md

 In the Config file you can change:
 - Npc coordinates
 - Npc model
-- Choose the weapon that will be equipped or without a weapon
+- Choose the weapon that will be equipped or without a weapon (false)
 - Outfit number or random (false)

 ## Instructions to incorporate script